 (7) ictal epileptic episode caused by intracranial tumor

-Studies of an additional 67 patients with brain tumors led to the conclusion that local and distant traction on pain-sensitive structures, mass effect, and hydrocephalus caused most headaches (49).
+Studies of an additional 67 patients with brain tumors concluded that local and distant traction on pain-sensitive structures, mass effect, and hydrocephalus caused most headaches (49).

 The evidence for raised intracranial pressure as a cause for headache is mixed.
-In migraineurs, raising cerebrospinal fluid pressure abolished the headache induced by intravenous histamine (77).
-However, raised intracranial pressure induced by saline infusions caused headache in other studies (82).
-Headaches, as well as dizziness and alterations in consciousness and motor control that are triggered by standing, are symptoms of plateau waves, which are acute elevations in intracranial pressure (91).
+In migraineurs, raising cerebrospinal fluid pressure abolished the headache induced by intravenous histamine (78).
+However, raised intracranial pressure induced by saline infusions caused headache in other studies (83).
+Headaches, dizziness, and alterations in consciousness and motor control triggered by standing are symptoms of plateau waves, which are acute elevations in intracranial pressure (93).

 Not all brain tumor-associated headaches are caused by traction on pain-sensitive structures and mass effect.
 Patients with pituitary tumors frequently have headaches, but Levy and colleagues reported no association between pituitary volume and headache or between cavernous sinus invasion and headache (53).
 Headaches experienced by patients with growth hormone-producing tumors may respond to treatment with somatostatin analogues.
 In prolactinomas, dopamine agonists may either improve or exacerbate headache (54).
 It has been postulated that expression of somatostatin receptors coupled to the pain pathways may cause headaches (51), but other studies by the same group have found no association between vasoactive intestinal polypeptide, calcitonin gene-related peptide, and substance P expression and headache in pituitary tumors (52; 59).

-Other possible mechanisms for headache in intracranial tumors include infarction or infection of tumor and treatment-related mechanisms (60; 81).
-Treatment-related headache mechanism will be discussed later in this review.
+Other possible mechanisms for headache in intracranial tumors include infarction or infection of tumor and treatment-related mechanisms (60; 82).
+Treatment-related headache mechanisms will be discussed later in this review.

-In a case report of hippocampal tumor patient, headache attacks occurred only during ictal activity monitored by electroencephalography (07).
-This finding suggested that ictal epileptic episode could be a cause of headache in patients with intracranial neoplasm.
+In a case report of a patient with a hippocampal tumor, headache attacks occurred only during ictal activity monitored by electroencephalography (07).
+This finding suggested that ictal epileptic episode could cause headache in patients with intracranial neoplasm.